 “This project could potentially have a big impact on people with lower back pains and I want to help make the project and its results easily accessible and understandable for the people who could benefit from it.”

-Christopher Kruger (he/him), Science Communication Officer at Catalyze
+Christopher Kruger (he/him), Science Communication Advisor at Catalyze

 Christopher Kruger graduated with an Msc in Human Movement Sciences in 2021.
 His background encompasses various dissemination activities ranging from social media planning, grant proposals, and systematic reviews to presentations.